 I shrugged.
 “He’s too.
 I shot him.”

 Lewis’ eyebrows went up, a combination of respect and shock.
 I usually tell anyone who asks me this story.
 Why not make the best out of the loss of an eye?
-In addition, the true story was so embarrassingly weird, that nobody ever believed it.
+In addition, the true story was so embarrassingly weird, nobody ever believed it.

 I had at one point made the foolish decision to take a motorbike for a ride.
 In the absence of humans and pesticides, insects had returned in large numbers and as the engine accelerated onto an unspoiled stretch of highway, I hit into a cloud of fat hornets.
 One had landed in my eye and stung me multiple times.
 I fell off the bike and barely made it back to base.
 The next day, my left eye swelled up beyond recognition.
 I dragged myself to a drugstore where I camped for a few days, trying out any useful medication or antibiotic that I could find.
 It was no use; without any help, I suddenly had to decide between dying or operating on myself; the left side of my face was swollen like a red balloon, and the eyeball was gray and obviously invested by an aggressive, unbeatable bug.
 I pulled a stretcher into a backroom, mounted lights and a mirror above it, and prepared an infusion with a cocktail of salt, painkillers and antibiotics.
 Lying on my back, I anesthetized half of my face.
 The next hour was the most horrible in my entire life.
 On some level, even my wife’s death was by comparison a walk in the park.
 In my dreams, especially after a heavy meal, I sometimes still see the scalpel approaching my eye.
 The first incision was excruciating.
-I shortly passed out from pain and the obnoxious smell of puss and blood that ran down my face.
+I shortly passed out from pain, and the obnoxious smell of puss and blood that ran down my face.
 I screamed in horror and shook my head like a wild man.
 After many minutes I regained some control, and feeling slightly better, I turned my head back to look at my reflection in the mirror.
 With my gloved hand I opened my half-closed eyelids.
 The eye itself was gone, the socket a gaping hole, with some ugly bits of tissue and the stump of the nerve in the back.
 With trembling hands, I rinsed the wound and patched it up with bandages and disinfectant that I had prepared earlier.
-Then I fainted.
-It took me six weeks to recuperate.
+I fainted.

 My books and short stories received additional attention, this time in the newspaper Rhein Neckar Zeitung.
 A great interview about my work and sources of inspiration.
 The English translation of this German article can be found below.
 Here is the direct link to this February 1st, 2021 article.
 Here is the Article as PDF.